jolynch/website/content/_index.md

 Joey Lynch
 ==========

-Hullo!
+Hi!
 This site is a collection of various thoughts or problems that I have worked on over the years that I thought might be worth writing down and keeping track of.
 Most of the content should involve computers, but it may also dive into economics as well.